• Skip to primary navigation

 Chop the mint, scallions and grate the cheese.
 Crumble the feta.

 • Measure three cups of grated zucchini and put them in a bowl.
-Add the chopped herbs and scallions.
+Add the chopped herbs and scallions and a teaspoon of dried oregano.

 Mix well and pour the thick mixture into a lightly oiled baking pan.